|Nutritional Guidelines (per serving)|

 - Optional: sanding sugar or sprinkles

-- Cover the bowl and place in the freezer for at least one hour.
+Cover the bowl and place in the freezer for at least 1 hour.

-- Remove the cookie mixture from the freezer.
-With clean, dry hands, break off small pieces of the mixture and roll into one-inch balls.
+Remove the cookie mixture from the freezer.
+With clean, dry hands, break off small pieces of the mixture and roll into 1-inch balls.